GinaS25/Assignment-9/README.md

 ## Red

-Vulnerability #1: Insecure Direct Object Reference - When logged out, I can view a Salesperson and change their ID in the browser to 10 for a Salesperson Not Public Yet
+Vulnerability #1: Insecure Direct Object Reference - When logged out, I can view a Salesperson that is not public yet by changing the Salesperson ID to the not public ID (10) and see that salepersons information.

 Vulnerability #2: __________________